Rani (2025 film): Production

 This is the 11th feature film directed by award-winning filmmaker Asoka Handagama.
 Before the film, he collaboratively directed the film Ae, Ohu, Aneka along with Prasanna Vithanage and Vimukthi Jayasundara, where Handagama made "Aneka".
-He also made the screenplay, song lyrics as well as dialogues along with Udan Fernando the film.
-The film is produced by Subaskaran Allirajah for Lyca Productions, who produced renowned Kollywood film such as Kaththi, Ponniyin Selvan: I and Ponniyin Selvan: II.
+He also made the screenplay, song lyrics as well as dialogues along with Udan Fernando for the film.
+The film is produced by Subaskaran Allirajah for Lyca Productions, who produced renowned Kollywood films such as Kaththi, Ponniyin Selvan: I and Ponniyin Selvan: II.

 Production head is Janaki Wijeratne, Line production by Iranthi Abeysinghe and executive production by Trilan Shasti Ganesan and Naomi Apsara.
 Production support given by Uditha Kahandavarachchi and Dhananjaya Basnagoda where production management handled by Manjula Perera Withanage.
 The assistant directing team was led by Vathees Varunan as the First Assistant Director, with Niroshan Edirimanna and Prasanna Wijesinghe serving as the Second and Third Assistant Directors.
 Channa Deshapriya is the cinematographer with the held of Dilanga Dinushan, Rajitha Hettiarachi, Thilina Prasad and Ravindra Guruge is the editor with the help of Mahesh Sanjeeva.
 Sound design by Aruna Priyantha Kaluarachchi, Makeup and hair styling by Priyantha Dissanayake, whereas color combination by Dinindu Jagoda, costume design by Piyatissa Akuranboda and lighting co-handled by Ariyaratne Perera, Hiran Indika, Kosala Manoj, Keerthi Wasantha, Gayan Buddhika, Rohan Devinda, Kanishka Mandara and Saman Kumara.

 Art direction and production design done by Bimal Dushmantha and still photography done by Chamara Nuvantha.
 Visual effects are supervised by Chathra Weeraman with the support of Nuwan Gunaratne and co-designed by Nuwan Gunaratne and Ashan Amarasinghe.
 Buddhini Jayawardena, Akalanka Rathnayake, Uditha Kahandavarachchi and Upamali Nuwarapaksha co-handled the production coordination.
 Award-winning musician Rohana Weerasinghe is the music director, where Nipuni Sharadha, Stefan Thirimanna and Sadani Wijetunga made background vocals.

 In the production of Rani, Rusiru Pannilage was responsible for the creation of the "රාණි" artwork for the film, the design of the film trailer, and the production of the AI-generated music video for the film’s soundtrack.
 His innovative use of artificial intelligence in combining visual and audio elements added a unique dimension to the film, showcasing his expertise in both creative and technological fields.